-Traditional Medicare is a fee for service health insurance plan for people over 65 and with certain disabilities.
+Traditional Medicare is a fee-for-service health insurance plan for people over 65 and with specific disabilities.
 Fee for service means the health care provider is paid a fee for the healthcare service.
 Traditional Medicare allows you to use any doctor or hospital that accepts Medicare.
-There are deductibles, copays and the 20% which you are responsible for paying.
+There are deductibles, copays, and the 20% which you are responsible for paying.

 Most people will purchase a Medigap insurance policy to pay some costs not paid by Medicare.
 But what about people who do not qualify or cannot afford a Medigap policy?
-Medicare Advantage is a way to receive your Medicare benefits that is different from Traditional Medicare.
-It provides a means to control out of pocket expenses without a Medigap policy.
+Medicare Advantage is a way to receive Medicare benefits that is different from Traditional Medicare.
+It provides a means to control out-of-pocket expenses without a Medigap policy.

-Medicare Advantage plans are not Medicare supplement or Medigap policies.
-They are a completely different form of Medicare that is designed, insured and administered by a private insurance company that is contracted and approved by Medicare.
-Medicare Advantage Plans have Part A, B and sometimes Part D benefits.
+Medicare Advantage plans are not Medicare supplements or Medigap policies.
+They are a completely different form of Medicare that is designed, insured, and administered by a private insurance company contracted and approved by Medicare.
+Medicare Advantage Plans have Part A, B, and sometimes Part D benefits.
 MA plans are different from Traditional Medicare in several ways.

-Unlike Traditional Medicare fee for service, Medicare Advantage plans may provide benefits through a network of doctors and hospitals that are under a contract to provide benefits.
+Unlike Traditional Medicare fees for service, Medicare Advantage plans may provide benefits through a network of doctors and hospitals under a contract to provide benefits.
 These networks can be PPOs or HMOs.
 PPOs are doctors and hospitals that contract with the plan to provide services at a discount.
 HMOs are a group of doctors and hospitals that are under contract to manage the member’s healthcare.
-Not all doctors and hospitals will participate in these plans for various reasons.
-Those who do benefit by having patients sent to them by the plan.
+Not all doctors and hospitals will participate in these plans for various reasons—those who do benefit by having patients sent to them by the plan.

-Medicare Advantage PPOs allow you to uses doctors and hospitals that are outside of their network, but you may have to pay more.
-HMOs will not normally allow you to use providers that are not in the plan except in the case of an emergency.
-If you are in an HMO and go out of network, you must pay the full cost of care.
+Medicare Advantage PPOs allow you to use doctors and hospitals outside of their network, but you may have to pay more.
+HMOs will not usually allow you to use providers that are not in the plan except in the case of an emergency.
+If you are in an HMO and go out of network, you must pay the total cost of care.